Control4D: Efficient 4D Portrait Editing with Text: 4D Editing with GaussianPlanes

-\textbf{Multi-level Generation with Guidance.} When training GAN with the loss in Eqn.~\ref{equ:gan_loss}, we observe that the learning process often suffers from a collapse issue.
-This can be explained by that there is a limited number of edited images and it is easy for the discriminator to learn how to distinguish between different sources of samples.
-To stabilize the learning process, we propose to extract multi-level information from edited images and use these global and local cues to guide the learning of the generator.
+When training GAN with the loss in Eqn.~\ref{equ:gan_loss}, we observe that the learning process often suffers from mode collapse issue.
+This may be caused by the fact that there is a limited number of edited images, and it is easy for the discriminator to learn how to distinguish between different sources of samples.
+To stabilize the learning process, we propose to extract multi-level information from the edited images and use these global and local cues to guide the learning of the generator.
 As shown in Fig.~\ref{fig:multilevel}, during the training process, we construct two networks—global encoder $E_g$ and local encoder $E_l$—to extract the global code and local feature maps of the edited image $\mathbf{I}_{ed}$, respectively.
 With these conditions as additional inputs, our generator can synthesize images on three levels:

-Throughout the progression from level 1 to level 3, the generator produces images that gradually approach real edited images: \begin{itemize}[leftmargin=*] \item At level 1, the generator directly synthesis images based on Tensor4D. \item At level 2, global information from the real edited images is introduced as conditions, guiding the generator to produce results consistent with the overall style of the real images. \item At level 3, both the global and local information from the real edited images is used as conditions, enabling the network to generate images that exhibit consistency in both the overall pattern and finer details with the real edited images. \end{itemize} We also utilize different losses at different levels:
+Throughout the progression from level 1 to level 3, the generator produces images that gradually approach real edited images: \begin{itemize}[leftmargin=*] \item At level 1, the generator directly synthesis images based on Tensor4D. \item At level 2, global information from the real edited images is introduced as conditions, guiding the generator to produce results consistent with the overall style of the real images. \item At level 3, both the global and local information from the real edited images is used as conditions, enabling the network to generate images that exhibit consistency in both the overall pattern and finer details with the real edited images. \end{itemize} To facilitate training, we also utilize different losses at different levels:

 Level 1 employs the original GAN loss.
 At level 2, a perceptual loss is introduced as an additional constraint to enforce consistency in the global style.
 At level 3, the loss function simultaneously incorporates L1 loss, perceptual loss, and GAN loss as penalties, as the consistency in details and global style is desired.
 This multi-level information guides the generator to converge progressively towards the generation space of the diffusion model, improving training stability in single scenarios and accelerating convergence compared to the original GAN training process.